-In this article, you’ll learn everything you need to know about Facebook advertising.
-This Facebook advertising guide is perfect for beginners who are looking to bring in more revenue for their business.
+In this article, you’ll learn everything you need to know about Facebook ads for beginners.
+This Facebook advertising guide is perfect for anyone looking to bring in more revenue for their business.
 Maybe you’ve just opened your online store and are looking for ways to generate your first sales.
 If so, this Facebook ads guide is perfect for you.

 Are you considering running Facebook ads?
 After all, Facebook advertising for beginners or even seasoned marketers is possibly the most effective way to promote your products to more than 1.5 billion people around the world.
 You’ll be able to target specific audiences in any niche with Facebook ads, so you’ll gain a lot of vital information from this Facebook advertising guide.